elan-ev/studip-opencast-plugin/INSTALL.md

 If you are migrating from version 2.x of this plugin, you can use `tools/pre_migrate_acls.php` in the weeks before installing the new version to shift workload on opencast before the installation.
 The Cronjobs should take care of anything missing nonetheless, so this step is useful but not absolutely necessary.
 Just keep in mind, that ALL videos in your Opencast system will have to run through a `republish-metadata`-workflow in order for all plugin functions to work correctly!

+## Steps to follow for an upgrade:
+- Deactivate the plugin version 2
+- Install or register existing plugin V3 -> Migrations are run
+- Deinstall the old plugin if has schema version 0
+- Check the "Opencast settings" page, add the token from the Stud.IP User provider
+- If you are using Opencast 16 or above, migrate the playlists to Opencast by clicking the link in the messagebox on the settings page
+- In the Opencast server settings configure the correct workflows
+- Enable the cronjobs and at least run every cronjob once, starting with the "Discover new videos" one

 # Feedback and Help